 Hi and welcome to my website.

 I’m also building radio and podcast experience: I produced a BBC Radio 4 documentary about the crisis facing curry houses, and worked closely on producing a documentary on youth homelessness for BBC Radio 1.
-I produced numerous packages and podcasts at SOAS Radio where I was Speech Editor, while studying an MA in South Asian Area Studies.
+I produced numerous packages and podcasts at SOAS Radio.

 Lastly, I have oodles of experience in co-creating magazines, 'zines and websites with young people (Live Magazine), as well as delivering journalism and blogging workshops (Live Magazine, Rich Mix, The Roundhouse) to young people.

-Please drop me a line to explore working together - I'm open to listening, exploring and collaborating.
+Please drop me a line to explore working together, or slide into my Twitter DMs.